What’s Wrong with the Modern Church World? [podcast]

 “And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following.
 Amen.”
 Mark 16:20

-Beloved saint, I want to encourage you to read this blessed passage every day for the next week (Acts 2:42-47).
+Beloved saint, may your heart today be encouraged to read this blessed passage every day for the next week (Acts 2:42-47).
 Drink it in, allowing the LORD to use His very words here to begin to possess your heart and mind with His vision for His beloved people.

 “And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judaea and Samaria, except the apostles.
 2 And devout men carried Stephen to his burial, and made great lamentation over him.
 3 As for Saul, he made havock of the church, entering into every house, and haling men and women committed them to prison.
 4 Therefore they that were scattered abroad went every where preaching the word.”
 Acts 8:1-4